0xadri/notes-js/_reactjs_async-calls-api-db.md

 ## Problem Statement

-I want fetch() calls in separate utility file with all the various functions taking care of the API calls.
+I want `fetch()` calls in a separate utility file with all the various functions taking care of the API calls.

-aka the `API utility layer`.
+aka the `API Utility Layer`.

-Pb to solve:
+Pending Questions:
- 1. should handling errors (the `try/catch block`) be in the `API utility layer` or in the `component layer` (react component)?
+ 1. should handling errors (the `try/catch block`) be in the `API Utility Layer` or in the `Component Layer` (react component)?
  2. should the functions return "the three states": data state, loading state, error state? or just the response?

 ## Solution Explained

-If you swallow the error in the API layer, the component loses control.
+If you swallow the error in the `API Utility Layer`, the `Component Layer` loses control.

-Handling errors in the `component layer` (via try/catch or .catch()) is generally considered best practice.
+Hence, handling errors in the `Component Layer` (via try/catch block) is generally considered best practice.

-Your `API utility layer` is responsible for:
+Your `API Utility Layer` is responsible for:
  - Making the request
  - Returning the parsed data
  - Throwing errors when something goes wrong

-Your React component is responsible for:
+Your `Component Layer` (react component) is responsible for:
  - Deciding how to respond to errors (show an alert, redirect, retry, show fallback UI)
+ - Updating "the three states": data state, loading state, error state.

 ## Solution Code